 Career choice at 18

-It seems a little ridiculous to expect an 18 year old student choose what they would like to do for the rest of their life.
-At that age, I didn’t know much about different careers.
-My parents had a restaurant and I knew that was a difficult business to be in.
-I knew that I’d prefer a white collar job rather than a blue collar job.
+It seems a little ridiculous to expect an 18 year old student to choose what they would like to do for the rest of their life.
+At that age, I didn’t know much about various careers.
+My parents had a restaurant and that was a difficult business to be in.
+They worked all the time and rarely had any time off.
+I’d rather work in a cushy white-collar job.
+Physical labor isn’t my strong point because I had some health issues.
 My parents encouraged me to get into engineering and I thought why not.
-I was fairly good at math and science so I was able to get into a computer engineering program.
+I was good at math and science, so engineering was a good fit.

 Back in 1989, computers weren’t ubiquitous like they are today.
 They were ridiculously expensive for what they could do, too.
-I think we paid over $1,500 for a 386 desktop.
+I think we paid about $1,500 for a 386 desktop.
 I liked learning about the computer and fooling around on it, but I didn’t know much about the career side of it.
-I don’t even remember why I picked electrical engineering over computer science.
-Anyway, it would have been nice to know more about what people really do in different engineering jobs before deciding on a major.
+I don’t even remember why I picked hardware over software.
+Anyway, it would have been nice to know more about what people really do in different engineering jobs before going into the field.

 Talk to some engineers

-For prospective engineers, I think the best thing you can do is to talk to someone who is already in the career that you’re thinking about.
-Ask them what kind of things they do in their job and what they did to prepare for it.
-See if it might align with what you’d like to do.
-I didn’t know many engineers when I was in school and I was afraid to reach out.
-Actually, the things I ended up doing (designing and validating computer chips) probably sounded quite appealing to my high school self.
+For prospective engineers, I think the best thing you can do is to talk to someone who is already working in the career that you’re considering.
+Ask them what kind of things they do in their job.
+For example, these were some of the things I did as a computer hardware engineer.

-Let’s make a pros-and-cons list of getting an engineering degree to help our young readers out.
+Let’s make a pros-and-cons list of engineering to help our young readers out.

-- If you like solving problems, then the right engineering job will keep you busily happy.
+- If you like solving problems, then the right engineering job will keep you busy and happy for many years.

-- The world will always get more technically advanced and we’ll need more engineers.
+- The world will keep getting more technically complicated and we’ll always need more engineers.

 Cons of going into engineering

-- The engineering coursework can be quite difficult.
+- The engineering coursework can be very difficult.
 If you don’t have the aptitude for it, then you might not be able to get through it.

 - Long work hours.
-Many engineers I know spend a ton of time at work.
-I probably spent 60+ hours per week when I first started my career.
+Most engineers spend a ton of time at work.
+I frequently spent more than 60 hours per week at work when I was young.
 It’s hard to maintain a good work/life balance with that kind of demand.

 - This is just my experience – Working for big corporations can be a big letdown.
 There is just so much overhead as you progress in your career.
 I spent a ton of time dealing with useless meetings, political maneuvering, tight deadlines, and BS training.
-It’s probably better in a smaller company.
+I heard it is better in a small company.

 - You’ll spend a ton of time staring at a computer screen.
-I guess that’s true for most office jobs these days, but I must have spent 10+ hours/day on the computer for 16 years.
+I guess that’s true for most office jobs these days, but I spent 10+ hours on the computer every day for 16 years.
+It wrecked my eyes.